sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 This test accounts the percentage over all of different branchs exercised in the code execution (at the control flow structures: if, else, for, while ...).
 Tests are desiged, so different conditions are met at the different branch evaluation points.
 The aim is to account for as much program possible flows as possible.

-**NOTE**: A 100% decision coverage implies a 100% code coverage, but the other way around is not true: a 100% does not guarantee a 100% decision coverage.
+**NOTE**: A 100% decision coverage (or branch coverage) implies a 100% code coverage, but the other way around is not true: a 100% does not guarantee a 100% decision coverage.

 ```
 EXAMPLE: